Pinyin Zhou logo Pinyin Joe's

 Great Wall wallpaperOK, so this isn't exactly a language feature per se, but Windows 7 includes some very nice desktop backgrounds, and they seem to be different across regions.
 I've collected the pictures for Mainland China, Taiwan, Japan, Korea and India and posted them to this wallpaper download page.

-Other Features in Windows 7:
+Other Features in Windows Vista and Windows 7:

 As this is "Pinyin Joe's" website, you won't see much here about other input methods, including handwriting input and speech features, but here's a some basic info: